 Sharing MIT research with the world.
-Scholarly works by Institute authors made freely available through the Libraries have been downloaded more than 8.5 million times, in 89% of the world's countries.
-Since 2009, 46% of faculty articles have been shared openly, a high-water mark among academic research libraries.
+Scholarly works by Institute authors made freely available through the Libraries have been downloaded more than 10 million times, in 90% of the world's countries.
+Since 2009, 43% of faculty articles have been shared openly, a high-water mark among academic research libraries.

 Preserving the Institute's record of research and learning.
-With 22 million tangible items and one terabyte of digital items, the Institute Archives serves as the "memory" of MIT.
+With 23 million tangible items, 20 terabytes of digital items, and 900 gigabytes of web archives, the Institute Archives serves as the "memory" of MIT.
 The Libraries work to ensure these resources can always be accessed and studied, no matter how technologies evolve.
 Solving big challenges in information science and scholarly communication.
 Library research initiatives aim to develop new models for producing, managing, sharing, preserving, and discovering scholarly information in a digital age.